thirdwonder/flamingstars/README.md

-did you find a four leaf clover?
+did you find a four leaf clover
-did you hope that i'd come over?
+did you hope that i'd come over
 here i am, and i might never leave again